torvalds/linux/Documentation/networking/arcnet-hardware.rst

 ARCnet Hardware
 ===============

+:Author: Avery Pennarun <apenwarr@worldvisions.ca>

 .. note::

-   1) This file is a supplement to arcnet.txt.
+   1) This file is a supplement to arcnet.rst.
 Please read that for general driver configuration help.
    2) This file is no longer Linux-specific.
 It should probably be moved out of the kernel sources.
 Ideas?

 Because so many people (myself included) seem to have obtained ARCnet cards without manuals, this file contains a quick introduction to ARCnet hardware, some cabling tips, and a listing of all jumper settings I can find.
-Please e-mail apenwarr@worldvisions.ca with any settings for your particular card, or any other information you have!
+If you have any settings for your particular card, and/or any other information you have, do not hesitate to :ref:`email to netdev <arcnet-netdev>`.

 Introduction to ARCnet